spiffe/spiffe/standards/SPIFFE_Workload_API.md

 The `ValidateJWTSVID` RPC validates JWT-SVIDs for a specific audience on behalf of a client.

-All fields in the `ValidateJWTSVIDRequest` and `ValidateJWTSVIDResponse` message are mandatory.
+All fields in the `ValidateJWTSVIDRequest` request message are mandatory.

+The `ValidateJWTSVIDResponse` response message consists of a mandatory `spiffe_id` field, which MUST contain the SPIFFE ID of the validated JWT-SVID.
+The `claims` field is optional.

 ### 6.3 JWT-SVID Validation